bit-2-bit/coinspot-current-prices/README.md

 A jQuery Plugin that extracts current prices from
 [the Coinspot API](https://www.coinspot.com.au/api) and displays them within the element you specify.

-## Disclaimer

-This is not currently functional as i'm waiting on Coinspot to add the JSONP callback handler.
+Uses Yahoo's YQL to supply the API with a JSONP callback handler.

 ### First